Why Ingrown Toenails Happen and How to Recognize Them

 - Good Foot Hygiene: Keep your feet clean and dry to prevent infection.

 - Regular Foot Inspections: Check your feet regularly for signs of ingrown toenails or other foot issues.

 Professional Ingrown Toenail Care in Colorado Springs

-If you need professional care for ingrown toenails, give McVay Foot & Ankle a call at (719) 266-5000.
-One of our team members will be glad to assist.
-If you’d prefer, you can also connect with our Colorado Springs office by using the online form found here on our website.
+To schedule an appointment, simply give us a call at (719) 266-5000.
+Our friendly team members are ready to assist you.
+If you prefer, you can also connect with us online by using the contact form on our website.

 Note: Please do not use the contact form to send extensive or Protected Health Information (PHI).
 Please phone our office instead.